-Payments, including third-party payment authorizations for the Fall 2020 semester, are due on August 3, 2020.
-All third-party payment authorizations should be submitted to the Office of the Bursar/Student Financial Services via email at thirdparty@howard.edu, or you may submit these documents in person to suite 218, located inside the Administration Bldg.
-All payments and third-party authorizations for the Spring 2021 are due on January 4, 2021.
+All charges must be paid in full by the due date.
+The due date for Fall 2023 is August 7, 2023.
+The due date for Spring 2024 is January 3, 2024.
+All third-party payment authorizations should be submitted to the Office of the Bursar/Student Financial Services via email at third-party@howard.edu, or you may submit these documents in person to Suite 218, located inside the Administration Bldg.
+Third party authorizations for all 2023 are due by September 15, 2023.
+Third party authorizations for Spring 2024 are due on January 26, 2024.